View timer job status in SharePoint Server 2016

 Because SharePoint Server 2016 runs as websites in Internet Information Services (IIS), administrators and users depend on the accessibility features that browsers provide.
 SharePoint Server 2016 supports the accessibility features of supported browsers.
-For more information, see the following resources: > Plan browser support> Accessibility features in SharePoint Products> Keyboard shortcuts> Touch
+For more information, see the following resources: > Plan browser support> Accessibility guidelines in SharePoint> Accessibility in SharePoint> Keyboard shortcuts> Touch.

 View timer job status by using Central Administration

 You can view timer job status by using Central Administration.

 To view timer job status by using Central Administration